alpercaktug/alpercaktug/README.md

 ## Hi there 👋

-I am a Software Test Engineer, specializing in designing and implementing test automation frameworks.
+I am a software test engineer, specializing in designing and implementing test automation frameworks.

 My expertise includes UI, API, and mobile test automation, behavior-driven development, CI/CD pipeline integration, and test strategy development.

 I’m passionate about enhancing software quality, improving test strategies, and continuous testing.

+🔭 I’m currently working on a test automation template which will include api, browser and application automation.

 📫 Connect with Me: